Watch 1505: Symbolism

 The Pomander (derived from the French pomme ‘ambre in German Bisamapfel) also called Riechapfel, was a status symbol from the Orient, and often represented first encounter by the Europeans with the fragrances of the Orient.
 It became as a valued symbolic gift of diplomatic exchange between leading personalities in from the East to the West, and was believed to have a healing and protective effect.
 For example Jacob Cornelisz. van Oostsanen created 1518 a portrait of Jan Gerritz van Egmond van de Dijenborgh, the elected major of Alkmaar, in 1518, with a pomander in his hand.
 The pomander form was spread in the Middle Ages from the Orient throughout Europe.
 The watch itself can be seen as a cultural encounter between the European engineering and the Oriental form.
 Pomanders were worn due to the poor hygienic conditions in the cities.
 The musk-perfume inside the pomander had a disinfectant and odor resistant effect.

-The serpent is one of the oldest mythological symbols in civilization, going back as far as the Summer in Mesopotamia.
-The serpent eating its own tail (the Ouroboros) is a symbol for the infinity of the universe and the eternal life.
-It also represents the orbit of the sun, duality, and an Ancient Egyptian alchemist symbol (The All is one).

-The symbolism of the laurel passed over into Roman culture, which held laurels as a symbol of victory.
-It is also associated with immortality, with ritual purification, prosperity and health.

-The symbolism of the sun on the pomander, as the source of energy and light for life on earth has been a central object in culture and religion since prehistory.
-Ritual solar worship has given rise to solar deities in theistic traditions throughout the world, and solar symbolism is ubiquitous.
-Apart from its immediate connection to light and warmth, the sun is also important in timekeeping as the main indicator of the day and the year.